Azure/azure-marketplace-management-extras/README.md

 - Ensure the desired branch is selected, e.g. **main**
 - Click the **Run workflow** button
 - Copy function name from logs in `Show function name` step after the `Infrastructure deployment` workflow is finished
 - Navigate to `Code deployment` workflow to run the second one.
-Paste the function name in input.
+Paste the function name in the input

+Once the function is deployed, you can configure the Managed Application to use the Notification Endpoint URL.
+You can do this by following these steps:

+- Open the Managed Application in [Partner center](https://partner.microsoft.com/)
+- Navigate to **your offer** > **your managed plane** > **Plan overview** > **Technical configuration**
+- Enter the Notification Endpoint URL, which is the URL of the Azure Function that you created.
+Save the changes.
+- Republish your plan

 ### Confirm Azure function applications are running successfully

 Once all Workflows have completed, navigate to Resource group `marketplace-manage-applications`.
 Select Azure function and click on `Functions`.
 You should see `NotificationHandler` and `PolicyStates`.
 Each functions has logs that can indicate the status.
 You can find them in `Monitor` section.

 When you deployed the Manage application, you should be able to find its details in the Azure storage table. <br>
 You can also see policy states in Log Analytics by using `PolicyComplianceStates_CL` query.
 Only note they will be visible after some time after function gets triggered.
+If policies become non-complaint, you should get the email notification.

 ## Contributing